thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-06-16-visioning-session-with-the-cyborgs.markdown

 Whenever the questioning reached natural cadences, we turned attention to the wall for validation and modification by the group.
 We would then draw a line under that area of inquiry and ask the group: "who has more questions we _haven't_ covered yet?"

-{% include image.html file='wall-nonactionable.png'
+{% include image file='wall-nonactionable.png'
    caption='Non-actionable ideas arranged on a wall' %}

 The wall above shows where all the non-actionable ideas ended up.
 These ideas are crucial, and there were several key moments where our understandings of the conceptual underpinnings of the project were questioned, corrected and aligned with reference to this wall.

 The actionable ideas ended up on a wall of their own, where they were discussed and prioritized.
 After this, we transferred the ideas onto Trello as tasks, and asked who in the group would like to volunteer for ownership of which tasks.

-{% include image.html file='wall-actionable.png'
+{% include image file='wall-actionable.png'
    caption='Actionable ideas arranged as tasks' %}

 This left people feeling enabled and ready to go.
 However, Ellen reminded us of something crucial at the end - the need to clearly set expectations about what success might look like.

 We only have this team assembled for a short time during the residency.
 We agreed that some form of prototype 'exo-sense' could be possible, but not the development of full implants.

-{% include image.html file='oryan.jpg'
+{% include image file='oryan.jpg'
    caption='Oryan wears his \'exo-sense\' thesis project' %}

 As Neil pointed out, an exo-sense is different to a wearable, in that it will be worn 24 hours a day, 7 days a week.
 Oryan walked us through what this looks like in practice, showing us his exo-sense thesis project from ITP.